-At the reception we could admire Portrait of Floyd, a collection of black-and-white close-ups by Glen McClure of Richmond.
-I myself hung on the wall, looking somewhat weatherbeaten, and Marge a bit severe compared to her typical sunniness.
+At the reception we could admire Portrait of Floyd.
+My face hung on the wall, looking somewhat weatherbeaten, and Marge looked a bit severe compared to her typical sunniness.
 Hanging near me was baker Barbara with a plate of goodies.
-We all joined a sort of yearbook of photos: Fred and Ann First, a woman from Marge’s church, and Theda, a McCutchan sister, who one morning had agreed to run down the old wooden steps of the Loft with me and have her picture taken on the sidewalk.
+We all joined a sort of yearbook of photos: Fred and Ann First, a woman from Marge’s Zion Lutheran Church, and Theda, a McCutchan sister, who one morning had agreed to run down the old wooden steps of the Loft with me and have her picture taken by the sidewalk camera.
 Two of Katie’s friends looked out at the world at the same time they graced it.
 Rustic citizens were better represented on the walls than among the finger foods and wine glasses at the reception.
 One of the guests, Polly, was a farmer–but from Away, having grown up near Philadelphia.
-She runs a CSA (community supported agriculture) from which came a weekly bag of vegetables had gone into the stew for grandchildren.
+She runs a CSA (community supported agriculture) from which came a weekly bag of vegetables that went into the stew for grandchildren.
 (Polly’s spouse, Nii Anang, is the subject of Chapter 14.)
 The dish was supplemented by bubble gum purchased at the Country Store: 2-ounce, string-pull bags of Gold Mine Nugget.